ABOUT US

 Who We Are

-HomeShare Kootenai County launched out of the group Housing Solutions Partnership in the Spring of 2022.
+HomeShare Kootenai County Launched out of the group Housing Solutions Partnership in February 2022.

 View PDF Brochure Below!
 Download Brochure! >>